godotengine/godot-docs/tutorials/io/saving_games.rst

 ----------

-We may have glossed over a step, but setting the game state to one fit to start loading data can be very complicated.
+We may have glossed over a step, but setting the game state to one fit to start loading data can be complicated.
 This step will need to be heavily customized based on the needs of an individual project.

 This implementation assumes no Persist objects are children of other